 2.3.
 Management and evaluation of SDP programs

 Third, researchers are also interested in questions of program evaluation and management of SDP activities.
 On the one hand, SDP organizations are frequently approached by the funding agencies to conduct SDP program evaluation studies.
 This is a classic way of observing the impact of sport on social change [29-31].
 The evaluation studies examined various aspects of the missions and paradigms of SDP projects [30, 32, 33].
 A literature review conducted by Levermore [30] revealed three major limitations to SDP evaluation studies: (a) monitoring and evaluation are insufficient; (b) they are conducted with acclaimed programs; and (c) they tend to use a positivist logical framework (Levermore, 2011).
 Levermore concluded his analysis by stressing the need for evaluations that can take into account the diversity of SDP projects, some of which have unclear objectives or missing justifications.
 Indeed, their objectives and strategies remain unclear and questionable in relation to fully implemented program evaluation protocols [30, 34].
 Programs should be evaluated using solid methodological documentation on logical frameworks and critical participatory approaches to try to apply these approaches to specific case studies or to consider their use in the context of a particular sporting event [30].
 On the other hand, some researchers aim to strengthen the managerial aspects of SDP projects to improve their functioning, management or implementation mechanisms [34-37].
 Often, the overall idea is to build connections between the theory generated by macrosociological studies and field case studies.
-Sport management specialists have begun to critically review and evaluate SDP initiatives, and they are now more strategically planned and pedagogically solide than before.
+Sport management specialists have begun to critically review and evaluate SDP initiatives, and they are now more strategically planned and pedagogically solid than before.
 For example, Schulenkorf [37] reviewed the main achievements of sport management research and classifies current research under four headings: (a) SDP programming and design; (b) sustainable management and capacity building; (c) creation and optimization of impacts and outcomes; and (d) conceptual/theoretical advances.
 Finally, he suggested that future research could focus on the managerial concepts of leadership, entrepreneurship and design thinking to maximize the potential of sport (management) to contribute to desired, innovative and sustainable outcomes for community development.

 2.4.
 Literature reviews on SDP